There are few experiences in this life more exhilarating than trekking thousands of feet up the side of a mountain.

 It’s also important that you have an ice axe to match what you’re doing.
 Different types of ice axes are best for different tasks.
 To choose the right one to add to your mountaineering gear, consider where you’re going and how steep the climb will be.

-If you’re stranded somewhere, you could have a rescue team looking for you.
+If you’re stranded somewhere while mountain climbing, you could have a rescue team looking for you.
 Or you may just find yourself separated from your team after a whiteout.
 Either way, you’ll be glad that you have a whistle to get their attention.

 Whistles are another one of those items that take up barely any space and that you may go several climbs without using.
-But if you ever need one, you’ll be happy that you brought it along.
+But if you ever need one, you’ll be happy that you brought it along in your climbing pack.

 Make sure you get a whistle specifically for signaling, not just some toy whistle from a dollar store.
 The best whistles will have a very audible noise and will work no matter what the weather is like.

-This is by no means an exhaustive list of everything you should have with you on a climb.
+This is by no means an exhaustive list of every piece of mountaineering gear you should have with you on a climb.

 You still need food, water, clothing, boots, and other climbing equipment, like a rope, carabiner, and climbing harness, to name a few things.
 The items listed above are simply the seven essential tools that any serious mountaineer is going to have.
-Pack them first and you’ll be off to an excellent start for your technical climbing expedition.
+Pack them first, and you’ll be off to an excellent start for your technical climbing expedition.

 No minimums.
 No hassles.
 Just free shipping.